Title: Employee Discrimination, Discriminatory Harassment, Retaliation, and Sexual Misconduct Complaint Procedure

-- In matters involving faculty members, FHC members with a conflict of interest or bias are excused and other eliminations made as necessary to establish a five-person hearing panel.
+- In matters involving staff members, the Hearing Panel members with a conflict of interest or bias are excused and other eliminations made as necessary to establish a three-person hearing panel.

 - The hearing panel members review the investigation report.

-- The hearing panel sets a hearing time and date and notifies the parties of the time, date, location, and composition (names) of the panel.
-The university will aim to hold the hearing within ten to fifteen days from receipt of the allegations from the Provost.
-The parties will be given at least five days’ notice of the hearing date.
+- The hearing panel selects a Chair, sets a hearing time and date, and notifies the parties of the time, date, location, and composition (names) of the panel.
+The university will aim to hold the hearing within ten to fifteen days from receipt of the allegations from the Determination Official.
+The parties will be given at least ten days’ notice of the hearing date.

 - The panel reviews any requests for witnesses or topics for exploration submitted by the parties and determines whether and which witnesses it will call and will notify the parties of the witness list at least 48 hours prior to the hearing.

 - The panel reviews any new evidence submitted by the parties and determines whether good cause exists to introduce the evidence at the hearing.